Tietokilta/ISOpistekortti/README.md

 `docker` is a layered Docker image that runs the aforementioned `isopistekortti` executable.
 This package is also the image that gets built and published by the CI/CD pipeline, and is used in production.
-This package can be built with `nix build .#isopistekortti`
+This package can be built with `nix build .#docker`